react-architect/react-recommender/userguide/getstarted.rst

 ===========================

 `react-recommender <https://github.com/react-architect/react-recommender>`_ provides a higher-order-component as the default export.
-Integrate it at a high level in your app.
+Integrate it at a high level in your app.:

     import Recommender from 'react-recommender';